Michael Jackson's Neverland Ranch in path of Lake Fire as it burns more than 16,000 acres in Santa Barbara County

 After more than 48 hours, the fire has consumed 16,452 acres and remains just 8% contained with more than 600 firefighters currently engaged in the firefight.
 On top of ground units, 10 helicopters and numerous other water-dropping aircraft are assisting with the ongoing suppression efforts.

-On top of the dry conditions, crews are also forced to deal with a sweltering heat wave that has swathed most of Southern California in triple degree temperatures over the weekend.
+Not only are they dealing with exceedingly dry conditions, crews are also forced to work with the sweltering heat wave that has swathed most of Southern California in triple degree temperatures over the weekend.

 So far one structure has been damaged and one injury has been reported, Cal Fire said.
 Among the homes threatened by the rapidly spreading flames is Michael Jackson's former residence, the famed Neverland Ranch, located in the 5000 block of Figueroa Mountain Road.
 He owned the 2,700-acre property from 1988 until his death in 2009.